Stevenson University Student Complaint Resolution

 Stevenson University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 Membership allows institutions providing distance learning education programs across multiple states to be authorized to grant degrees in at least one NC-SARA member state.
 Students enrolled in distance learning educational programs who live in another member state may engage in the NC-SARA complaint process.
 For a map of NC-SARA Member States click here.
-Complaints through NC-SARA are managed by each member state’s portal entity.
+Complaints through NC-SARA are managed by each state’s regulatory agency.
 For Stevenson University the state portal entity is MHEC.
 Details for the NC-SARA complaint process can be found here.

 The NC-SARA process is for students who have first exhausted the member institution’s internal processes for handling complaints, and continue to be dissatisfied with the outcome.
 The NC-SARA process does not affect grading policies, or conduct violation appeals.
 For more information about NC-SARA, click here.

 Students living in a non-NC-SARA member state who are engaged in a University distance learning program should contact their home state’s educational agency for information on how to file a complaint.
 For a listing of non-NC-SARA Member states and their respective education agencies, please click here.